Skip to main content

 Parameters:

-• workflow_id (str) - Workflow ID to delete
+• workflow_id (str) - The workflow ID for the app to delete

 Example: